sabof/project-explorer/README.md

    `pe/get-directory-tree-find` (extrnal, asynchronus, best, but requires "find" with GNU extensions)

+* pe/cache-enabled

+   Whether to use caching

+* pe/omit-regex

+   Files and directories matching this regex won't be traversed

 * pe/side

    Set to 'left or 'right, depending on which side you want the sidebar to appear